Frequently Asked Questions

 Donations of items to Fixing Factory

-(We are currently only taking in donations in of high ticket items and tools useful for the workshop)
+We are currently only taking in donations in of high ticket items and tools useful for the workshop - check with the shop manager.

 With a small workshop we often have to politely turn down donations - we just don't have the space.
 We've also experienced 'virtue dumping' where people donate items of low value or little use to us to try to avoid the guilt of recycling them.
-We need to be honest about the current repairability and reuse options of modern products, which Is often due to manufacturers decisions
+We need to be honest about the current repairability and reuse options of modern products, which Is often due to manufacturers’ design decisions.

 Donations of money to Fixing Factory